 But unpack it a bit further and you begin to see both the groundbreaking nature of the research leading to this conclusion, as well as the real barriers that often keep young people, particularly those in under-resourced areas, from attending summer programs.

-While the so-called summer slide has been accepted as theory, especially for low-income kids who do not have access to the same enrichment activities and learning experiences as their affluent peers, the research on summer programs has largely been confined to programs mandatory for academics or those run by boutique organizations that many families are not able to afford.
+Research on summer programs has largely been confined to mandatory "summer school" or voluntary opportunities that many families are not able to afford.
 But what might happen if children elected to attend summer programs run by the school district, so educators could ensure a level of quality and continuity with the school year?
 Would this make an impact for kids?

 We created the